jordantgates/stellar-broker-client/README.md

 ## Usage

-### Example - Connect and trade in DirectFlow mode
+### Example - connect and trade with StellarBroker

-This flow is suitable for the majority of scenarios when a user plans to swap assets.
-It might consume more resources on the client side since the client keeps an open connection and constantly receives price quote updates from the server.
+The client connects to the router server, keeps an open connection and constantly receives price quote updates from the server.

 ```js